---

 ## Temperature Range

 The OpenAI API supports temperature values in $[0.0, 2.0]$, allowing a wider range than the $[0.0, 1.0]$ supported by Anthropic.
-The temperature values $\{0.0, 0.3, 0.7, 1.0, 1.5\}$ match those used in the initial temperature study (GPT-4o × Insurance), enabling direct comparison.
+The temperature values $\{0.0, 0.3, 0.7, 1.0, 1.5\}$ match those used in the initial temperature study (GPT-4o × Insurance), enabling a cleaner within-provider comparison of the temperature grid; α levels and slope magnitudes across cells still require care because the task, model variant (m_01 vs. m_02), prior, and $K$ also differ.

 :::